FZJ-INM1-BDA/siibra-python/siibra/atlases/sparseindex.md

 2/ iterate over all NifTI images and only read them as needed with no caching

 The former boasts significant improvement to speed to subsequent assignments, at the cost of significant memory usage[1].
-Despite this, the performance of both approaches suffer from a cold start, as hundreds of NiFTi files needs to be opened and potentially decompressed.
-(This performance penalty punishes the latter more severly, as each subsequent probabilistic assignment would incur performance cost over and over again.)
+Despite this, the performance of both approaches suffer from a cold start, as hundreds of NiFTi files need to be opened and potentially decompressed.
+(This performance penalty punishes the latter more severely, as each subsequent probabilistic assignment would incur performance cost over and over again.)

 Spatial index exploits the nature of statistical maps in that they are often localized to a small number of voxels.
-Both memory usage and peroformance can be greatly improved by replacing the sparsely populated NiFTi images with a "spatial dictionary", where the voxel value encodes values on how the statistical value can be retrieved.
+Both memory usage and performance can be greatly improved by replacing the sparsely populated NiFTi images with a "spatial dictionary", where the voxel value encodes values on how the statistical value can be retrieved, from an "assignment table"

-## Motiviation of MESI
+## Motivation of MESI

-The first implementation of spatial index (here after referred to as "old spatial index") contains several inefficiencies, some of these, MESI will try to address.
+The first implementation of spatial index (hereafter referred to as "old spatial index") contains several inefficiencies:

 - spatial index encodes line number

-The old spatial index, each of the voxel encode the line number in the corresponding assignment table.
-As a result, in order to decode an entry in the spatial dictionary, one must start parsing from the beginning.
-Either read and parse the entire text, or until number of line breaks has been encountered.
+The old spatial index, each of the voxel encodes the line number in the corresponding assignment table.
+As a result, in order to decode an entry in the spatial dictionary, the "assignment table" file needs to be read from the beginning of the file.

 - assignment table contains full region name

-The old spatial index contain region names in the assignment table.
+The old spatial index contains region names in the assignment table.
 This bloats the size of the assignment table.
 To alleviate the bloat, the assignment table is gzipped.

 - the assignment table is stored in memory

-The combination of both of above means that the assignment table is often downloaded (or read) and decompressed in memory.
+The combination of both of the above means that the assignment table is often downloaded (or read) and decompressed in memory.

 - lack of version info